Title: Medical Director

 From 2002 to 2016, Dr. Kula provided his services as the medical director of The Chiari Institute, the Harvey Cushing Institute of Neuroscience at the North Shore LIJ Health System.
 Since 2016, he has continued his work in management as the medical director of The Chiari Neurosurgical Center at NSPC.
 In addition, he has taught at Hofstra University as an associate professor of neurology and neurosurgery.
 While Dr. Kula was teaching at SUNY Downstate he established the neuromuscular center, which continues to exist to this day.
-He received the Millerette Award and has received other accolades such as the Ade T. Milhorat Humanitarian Award from the Muscular Dystrophy Association, and recognition from Burroughs-Wellcome Inc., Abbott Laboratories, the Chiari Syringomyelia Foundation and the American Syringomyelia and Chiari Alliance Project, Inc.
+He has received the Ade T. Milhorat Humanitarian Award from the Muscular Dystrophy Association, and recognition from Burroughs-Wellcome Inc., Abbott Laboratories, the Chiari Syringomyelia Foundation and the American Syringomyelia and Chiari Alliance Project, Inc.

-When Dr. Kula entered medical school, he originally intended on becoming a psychiatrist but eventually found neuromuscular medicine to be a particular field of medicine he was interested in.
-Since then, his achievements include research in the mechanism of muscle cell injury, in fiber typing in human neuromuscular diseases and other clinical studies in muscular dystrophy, myasthenia gravis, myositis, tropical spastic paraparesis associated with HTLV-1 infection and Chiari malformations and syringomyelia.
+When Dr. Kula entered medical school, he originally intended on becoming a psychiatrist but eventually found neuromuscular medicine to be his particular field of interest in medicine.
+Since then, his achievements include research in the mechanism of muscle cell injury, fiber typing in human neuromuscular diseases and other clinical studies in muscular dystrophy, myasthenia gravis, myositis, tropical spastic paraparesis associated with HTLV-1 infection and Chiari malformations and syringomyelia.
 Dr. Kula is a fellow of the American Academy of Neurology, and is a member of the American Academy of Neurology, the American Association for the Advancement of Science, the National Headache Foundation, the New York Academy of Science, the American College of Physicians and various other related organizations.